Send the link below via email or IMCopy

 Voyage of the Beagle

-Failed as doctor, indifferent student of clergy.
+Failed as doctor, indifferent clergy student.

 Loved hunting, collecting, beetles.